dfinke/dfinke.github.io/_posts/2018-04-13-PowerShell-And-Design-Patterns.md

 ## Adapter Pattern in PowerShell

 ### Intent
-The adapter pattern, also known as Wrapper, allows the interface of an existing item to be used as another.
+The adapter pattern, also known as *Wrapper*, allows the interface of an existing item to be used as another.

 ## PowerShell Example